Chapter 5: Student Engagement

 Arts and Science Council.
 Membership includes the presidents of all registered academic majors’ associations, one first-year student, and one sophomore representative.
 Students of the College of Arts and Science elect the president, vice-president, secretary, and treasurer.

 Blair Council.
 Membership is represented by elected members from the classes and by an elected Executive Committee.

 Engineering Council.
 Membership includes elected representatives from each of the classes, the president, and one elected representative from each registered professional society.

-Student Association of Peabody College.
+Peabody Council.
 The association is directed by an Executive Committee, whose members are elected at large by students of Peabody College.
 Each class also has a representative on the Executive Committee.

 Vanderbilt Student Government.
 Vanderbilt Student Government (VSG) represents student interests, concerns, and aspirations, to the faculty and administration.
-In addition, the organization sponsors and coordinates activities and programming promoting student involvement and interaction with faculty.
-Student interests are addressed through the Committee, Senate, and Cabinet structures within the organization.
-The Committees are as follows: Student Services, Campus Life, Academic Affairs, Student Health and Wellness, Community Building and Diversity, and Housing Facilities and Operations.
-The Senate comprises elected students representing the four undergraduate schools and residence halls.
+In addition, the organization sponsors and coordinates activities and programs promoting student involvement and interaction with faculty.
+Student interests are addressed through the executive, legislative, and judicial branches of the organization.
+The Senate comprises elected students representing the four undergraduate schools and the residence halls.

 In accordance with University policies, the purpose of the Vanderbilt Student Government is as follows:

 - to provide a means whereby undergraduates may effectively express their views and interests to other components of the University and to the outside community in matters which affect their social, cultural, physical, and academic welfare;